ibm-cloud-docs/satellite/sat-sub-identity-sync.md

 # {{site.data.keyword.satelliteshort}} Config subscription identity and authorization
 {: #sat-config-subid}

-When you use {{site.data.keyword.satelliteshort}} Config to apply Kubernetes resources to a managed cluster or cluster group, the resources are applied according to the permissions.
+When you use {{site.data.keyword.satelliteshort}} Config to apply Kubernetes resources to a managed cluster or cluster group, the resources are applied according to the permissions available to the subscription identity.
 {: shortdesc}

 ## Subscription identity